pmoogi-redhat/logloss-benchmarking/README.md

 ## Scenario 2 logloss-benchmarking using loader and fluentd being the log collector
 Steps to simulate this scenario is the below.

+   1. Install locally fluentd by following installing-fluentd-readme.txt doc

-   1. Run the container for logging load driver program by using run-container-for-logging-load-driver-program.sh
+   2. Run the container for logging load driver program by using run-container-for-logging-load-driver-program.sh

       $run-container-for-logging-load-driver-program.sh <MSEPERSEC> <MAXSIZELOGFILE> <REPORT_INTERVAL>

-   2. run fluentd on local host as the below
+   3. run fluentd on local host as the below

       $sudo fluentd -c fluent-test-tail.conf